rp13g10/fell_finder/README.md

 ## Instructions for use
-* After cloning, you'll need to select a folder which will hold all of the source data.
-In `app.py` and `ingestion.py`, set this directory as your `DATA_DIR`.
+* Configure the app for your system
-  * This will eventually be moved into a proper config file
+  * As a short-term implementation, the config file is stored in `src/fell_finder/config.yml`
+  * Set the data_dir to the (absolute) location of the 'data' subfolder on your device
   * Your data folder will need the following subdirectories:
     * extracts
       * osm
       * lidar
     * parsed
     * enriched
     * optimised
     * temp
 * In extracts/osm, you'll need to place a .osm.pbf file covering the area you want
 * In extracts/lidar, you'll need to place the corresponding (extracted) LIDAR data
   * This can be downloaded [here](https://environment.data.gov.uk/survey)